CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Standstill Period is defined in section 3.
 1(b)(1).

 Subsidiary of a Person means a corporation or other entity a majority of whose voting stock is directly or indirectly owned or controlled by the Person.
-For these purposes, “voting stock” of a Person means securities or other ownership interests of the Person having general power under ordinary circumstances to vote in the election of the directors, or other persons performing similar functions, of the Person.
+For these purposes, “voting stock&rdquo; of a Person means securities or other ownership interests of the Person having general power under ordinary circumstances to vote in the election of the directors, or other persons performing similar functions, of the Person.
 References to a percentage or proportion of voting stock refer to the relevant percentage or proportion of the votes entitled to be cast by the voting stock.

 U.C.C. means the Uniform Commercial Code (or any similar legislation) as in effect in any applicable jurisdiction.